howmanysmall/RbxReady/README.md

 # RbxReady
 A way to wait until an object has been fully loaded.
+Not a perfect way, mind you, but at the moment there is no perfect way.

 # Usage
 There is a single config variable in the module called `TIMEOUT`.
 This is default number of seconds the script will wait where no descendants have been added to deem the object loaded.